History

 SAKURA LEADER

-First NYK-TDG Maritime Academy graduate attains rank of NYK captain.
+First NYK-TDG Maritime Academy graduate attained rank of NYK captain.

 Target of net-zero emissions by 2050 for oceangoing businesses announced.